benjaminhoffman/customer-tracker/README.md

 - check your node version; should be `node v8.1.4`
 - use yarn; try `npm install yarn -g`

+# To do
+- react router
+- authentication

 # Development
 `$ yarn install`
 `$ yarn start`